socialskeptic/sainsburys/README.md

 * rm -rf fuel/vendor
 * php composer.phar install

-View the newly installed application at your selected virtual host address eg http://www.example.com
+You can now view the newly installed application at your selected virtual host address eg http://www.example.com via any browser

 ## Unit Testing
 1. For Unit tests you must update the $hostname variable at the top of sainsburys/test/Base.php to your virtual hostname. eg http://www.example.com/